victorcampesi/learning/README.md

 ## Contents

-- Algorithm implementations (e.g. binary search)
+- Algorithm implementations
 - Logic and problem-solving exercises

 ## Notes

 This is a learning-focused repository, not a production-ready library.
-Some exercises are inspired by study materials such as *Grokking Algorithms* by Aditya Bhargava.